deanwilson/unixdaemon-puppet-lint-plugins/README.md

       }
     }

-    # all template file names should end with ".erb"
+    # all template file names should end with .erb

+And this would trigger an EPP (Embedded Puppet) specific warning:

+    class epp_multi_templated_file {
+      file { '/tmp/templated':
+        content => epp('mymodule/first_file.epp', 'mymodule/second_file.conf'),
+      }
+    }

+    # all epp file names should end with .epp